Home › Blog › How to Build a High-Performance Customer Support Team

 Did you know the average cost of a bad hire can range anywhere from $17,000 to $240,000?

 So how do you hire the right support heroes and avoid throwing money down the drain?
+Utilizing talent acquisition software can streamline the hiring process, ensuring you identify the best candidates more efficiently.
 Here are some strategies that will help you avoid hiring blunders:

 • Improve Job Descriptions: If you are receiving a lot of applications from unsuitable candidates, you might want to revisit your job description.
 Make sure the description involves a concise and accurate representation of the role, responsibilities, and required qualifications.